The Community Patrol Unit

-In 2018, officers were assigned to work together in pairs to accomplish team projects and be responsible for liaising with community groups and businesses highlighted as having the greatest number of calls for service.
+During the year officers were tasked to work together in pairs to accomplish team projects and be responsible for liaising with community groups and businesses highlighted as having the greatest number of calls for service.
 The main goal was to reduce the number of calls for service in Area 2 and form partnerships with community stakeholders.

 - Team Three is made up of retail, industrial and residential areas, largely in the west end of the City.
 Team Three includes Fleming College, Peterborough Regional Health Centre, Jackson Park, and a significant portion of the Lansdowne Street corridor.